lbke/ssr-theory/readme.md

 A request is of course the input of request-time server-rendering.
 In this case, it is the HTTP request triggered by the user.
 A request can be seen as a set of various attributes.

-However, there's a fact often overlooked in the JAMStack world: build-time server rendering *also* expect a request as its input.
+However, there's a fact often overlooked in the JAMStack world: build-time server rendering *also* expects a request as its input.

 Except that it is not a full HTTP request, but only some part of it: mainly the URL.

 For instance, say you have a blog with 10 articles, that you statically build using Gatsby or Next.js or whatever.
 Each article has its own URL, right?
-So when the user types "your-super-blog.com/article-1" they get article 1?
+So when the user types "your-super-blog.whatever/article-1" they get article 1?
 Right?

 The URL is one of the attribute of the user request, and this attributes helps the server redirect the user to the right page but also the build engine to pre-render the right article for each page.

 Keeep in mind that there is no such things as a "serverless" website.
-Static websites are relying on very simple servers, that just do some redirections, but there still are some servers and HTTP requests around.
+Static websites are relying on very simple servers, that just do some redirections, but there are always some servers and HTTP requests around.

 So, build-time rendering is simply a precomputation of a handful requests the end-user may make when the site is live.

 ### Steps of server rendering

-Server rendering can be split in following steps
+Server rendering can be split in following steps:

 1. For a given request, select the right template (usually based on the URL)
 2. Compute the props based on user's request